marketingyoutube ads worth it musicians 2026youtube ads roi musiciansyoutube promotion worth ityoutube ads independent artists

 Platform focusYouTube, YouTube MusicSpotify, algorithmic playlists

-Chartlex Spotify promotion plans and YouTube promotion are designed to run in parallel — and the results compound when they do.
-The cross-platform Spotify lift mentioned earlier (15–25% monthly listener increases during active YouTube campaigns) is most pronounced when you're already running Spotify promotion simultaneously.
+Chartlex Spotify promotion plans and YouTube promotion are designed to run in parallel -- and the results compound when they do.
+The cross-platform Spotify lift mentioned earlier (15-25% monthly listener increases during active YouTube campaigns) is most pronounced when you're already running Spotify promotion simultaneously.
 YouTube drives the discovery; Spotify captures the daily habit.
+For a detailed side-by-side, the YouTube ads vs. Spotify ads comparison breaks down when to prioritize each platform.

 How to Compare Offers in This Space